Marigold

 • Headline: Use the <Headline> component for titles and headings.
 It provides a more semantic structure for text that serves as a title or heading, ensuring better accessibility and SEO.

-Last update: a month ago
+Last update: 3 days ago